Majolica: Terminology

 The notes in this article append tin-glazed to the word meaning 'opaque white tin-glaze, painted in enamels', and coloured glazes to the word meaning 'coloured lead glazes, applied direct to the biscuit'.

 Mintons' description

 Leon Arnoux, the artistic and technical director of Mintons, wrote in 1852, "We understand by majolica a pottery formed of a calcareous clay gently fired, and covered with an opaque enamel composed of sand, lead, and tin...".

 Arnoux was describing the Minton & Co. tin-glazed product made in imitation of Italian maiolica both in process and in styles.
 Tin-glaze is simply plain lead glaze with a little tin oxide added.
 His description is often referenced, in error, as a definition of Minton's other new product, the much copied and later mass-produced ceramic sensation of the Victorian era, Minton's coloured lead glazes, Palissy ware.
 The 16th-century French pottery of Bernard Palissy was well known and much admired.
 Mintons adopted the name 'Palissy ware' for their new coloured glazes product, but this soon became known also as majolica.

+Majolica described according to design as opposed to process

+Some authors describe Minton majolica as falling into two main design styles: wares inspired by the natural world (naturalistic), and those inspired by historical wares (revivalist).